dcromp/artificial_intelligence/CarND-Behavioral-Cloning-P3/writeup_template.md

 After being satisfied with the results I then recorded the video using video.py and drive.py

 #### 2. Final Model Architecture

+The figure below shows the final architecture used for my model with the output shapes at each step.
+All convolutions used a stride of two and the dropout was 20%.

 ![alt text][image2]